 California Board of Behavioral Sciences; Canadian Counselling Association;

 Irish Association for

 National Association of Social Workers; National Board for Certified Counselors;

 articles, books, and studies.

-Psychotherapist-Patient Contract from the American Psychological
+Informed Consent forms from the The Trust (formerly American Psychological

-Association Insurance Trust
+Association Insurance Trust)

-- Sample Forensic Informed Consent Contract
+- Sample Forensic Informed Consent Contract / Sample Psychotherapist Contract

 - Sample Outpatient Services Agreement for Collaterals

-- Sample Coaching
+- Sample Coaching Contract